microsoft/azuredevopslabs/labs/tfs/readme.md

 You can get access to the virtual machine the following ways:

 - **Download the Virtual Machine** - You can download the virtual machine, if you prefer to use it offline.
 Please see below for instructions to download the VM.

-- **Try it on Technet Virtual Labs** - **Coming soon** We will be publishing the labs to TechNet so that you can try them online from the convenience of your browser.
-No downloads, No setup required!
+- **Try it on Technet Virtual Labs** - All the Hands-on-Labs are now available on Microsoft Hands-on-Labs.
+You can access and try these labs online from the convenience of your browser.
+No downloads, No setup required!.
+Please see this [page](technet/) for links to the individual labs.

 - **Run it on Azure** - If you prefer to run the VM on Azure, you can simply upload the VHD to your Azure storage and create a VM from the VHD.
 Thanks to **Pieter Gheysens** who has written a PowerShell script to create VM instances based on the ALM VM.
 His [blog](https://intovsts.net/2018/01/03/generating-azure-vms-from-a-specialized-vhd-file/) has more details.